asharma8602/InfoSec101/Assignments/Assignment_2/where are the robots.md

 ## Walkthrough

 Starting from the inspecting the code of the webpage.
 First i randomly opened its css file as in one line i saw that some elements were hidden on the page but all that resulted into nothing.
-Then i saw a commneted line in the html file of the website , which said that google can't see this part of the webpage.Then first thing which clicked my mind was that i googled about this , and found out there are files called robots.txt on webpages , which show that some parts of webpage are restricted to some specified users, then i modified the url of the webpage to `https://jupiter.challenges.picoctf.org/problem/60915/robots.txt` and found out the contents of the robots.txt file which were
+Then i saw a commented line in the html file of the website , which said that google can't see this part of the webpage.Then first thing which clicked my mind was that i googled about this , and found out there are files called robots.txt on webpages , which show that some parts of webpage are restricted to some specified users, then i modified the url of the webpage to `https://jupiter.challenges.picoctf.org/problem/60915/robots.txt` and found out the contents of the robots.txt file which were
-`User-agent: *  Disallow: /8028f.html`.

-Still not able to understand those i googled about what the terms mentioned in the robots.txt file meant.Then finally i edited the url properly `https://jupiter.challenges.picoctf.org/problem/60915/8028f.html`
+`User-agent: *  Disallow: /8028f.html`.Still not able to understand those i googled about what the terms mentioned in the robots.txt file meant.Then finally i edited the url properly `https://jupiter.challenges.picoctf.org/problem/60915/8028f.html` and got the flag.

 ## Flag